Let’s talk about the beard. Because I’m a big fan! And let’s talk about the best oils for beard growth.

 Let’s have a look at which natural oil is best for beard growth.
 The list is quite extensive but I’ve chosen the best beard oils that I thought would work.
 A lot of these I use in beard oils I make for my male friends as well.
 Since there are so many oils and so many skin types, I’ve also added a comedogenic rating and a suggested skin type.
 Surely, feel free to choose any combination you like, the numbers are there for basic orientation (like, coconut oil doesn’t work for acne-prone skin).

 Whichever oil you choose, make sure to pay attention to the labels before purchasing.
-I’ve already included organic and pure oils to this list, but if you’re getting them at your local supplier/store, make sure to get only 100% pure and natural organic oils.
-Some of them are a bit more expensive, but at least you know they’re all natural and clean without any fillers with the most nutrients possible.
+I’ve already included organic and pure oils to this list, but if you’re getting them at your local supplier/store, make sure to get only 100% pure and natural organic oils that are cold-pressed.
+Some of them are a bit more expensive, but at least you know they’re all-natural ingredients without any fillers with the most nutrients possible.

 I may be a bit biased writing this since argan oil is one of my all-time favorites!
 Your acne-prone skin accepts it, it’s very soothing for the skin, and it’s great for the hair as well!
 Nourishing and rich in antioxidants, argan oil is a must in the beard oil recipe.

-What’s more argan leaves your skin hydrated, boosts the healing process of your skin (in case of minor cuts, razor burns, and bumps), promotes elasticity, and is rich in vitamin E. This is a non-greasy and non-comedogenic oil, and anti-inflammatory carrier oil that will help transform your facial hair into a nourished healthy beard.
+What’s more, argan leaves your skin hydrated, improves skin’s health with its healing properties (in case of minor cuts, razor burns, and bumps), promotes elasticity, and is rich in vitamin E. This is a non-greasy and non-comedogenic oil, and anti-inflammatory carrier oil that will help transform your facial hair into a nourished healthy beard.

 Jojoba oil is a popular ingredient in any skincare.
 And it’s not actually an oil, it’s a wax!
 Its major benefit is that in structure it’s very similar to the composition of our own skin oils (sebum).